WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Kkobbi Kim, Nanako Ohata, Akihiro Kitamura

-Some of the best slashers out there play with the idea of absence to make itself creepy (if not scary), such as the absence of reason why Michael Myers stabbed his sister to death one Halloween night, or the lack of explanation to how Jason Voorhees suddenly turned up alive when, all of these years, he was assumed dead.
-While reasons and/or origins would later come in through either sequels or reboots, one cannot deny that a good air of mystery surrounding a villain is a great key to work with in making them memorable, even more when everything else in the movie incorporates well with the enigmatic plot point.
-For the movie I will be covering here, It's a Beautiful Day, that doesn't appear to be the case though.
+Some of the best slashers out there play with the idea of absence to make itself creepy (if not scary), such as the absence of a reason why Michael Myers stabbed his sister to death one Halloween night, or the lack of explanation as to how Jason Voorhees suddenly turned up alive when, after all of these years, he was assumed dead.
+While answers would later come in through sequels or reboots in an attempt to explore or expand upon a story, one cannot deny that a good air of mystery surrounding a villain can work wonders in making them memorable, even more when everything else in the movie incorporates well with the enigmatic plot point.

 Sadly, director and writer Kayoko Asakura failed to see the potential mayhem a body-switching slasher flick could have unleashed, choosing instead to have the understandably confused and body-swapped brother whine and shout at terrified victims for an explanation, while his more murder-happy sibling hacks his way through the cast while spitting racist venom, not knowing that one of them is really his lil' brother in a Japanese girl's body.
 By the time the story eventually embraced the concept of a body-jumping killer, this was around the last few minutes of the movie where the rest of the bloodwork already happened, a gruesome set of gory demises that could make up for the missed opportunities.

-Honestly, It's a beautiful Day could have been better if it thoroughly understood what it really wanted to do with the sub-genre; on one part, I can tell they want something different with its inclusion of body possession, but they also seem unsure how to go with it on another.
+Honestly, It's a Beautiful Day (2013) could have been better if it thoroughly understood what it really wanted to do with the sub-genre; on one part, I can tell they want something different with its inclusion of body possession, but they also seem unsure how to go with it on another.
 In the end, Day is just a forgettable and replaceable bloody outing that, fairly on its part, is still watchable for the grue and oddities, but nothing else.
 For more body-switching hokums, I may suggest the underrated The Ferryman (2007) if you want a bodycounting psychological run or Shocker (1989) if you're into some cheesy laughs.

 Bodycount: